sdex32/Vic20/README.md

   there you can find out four projects (work as well for 64 bit)

-  Vic20 - VCL project is for Delphi 10.4
+  Vic20_emulator - the code of emulator and some favorite games Vic20 - VCL project is for Delphi 10.4
   Vic20_novcl - project for Delphi 10.4 without use of VCL Vic20_fpc - project for FreePascal Lazarus 2.0.10